 Favism is an inherited deficiency of the enzyme G6PD, which produces the important antioxidant NADPH.
 The G6PD gene is located on the x-chromosome at Xq28.

-The fact that falafel probably didn’t exist in 500 BC isn’t the only reason that Pythagoras didn’t eat them.
-This biochemist inside joke revolves more around what falafel is made of, rather than the food itself.
+There is a joke among biochemists that Pythagoras (of right triangle fame) would never eat a falafel.
+This inside joke revolves less around the falafel, considering there was probably no such dish in Ancient Greece, and more on the contents of the falafel.
 Fava beans, the core ingredient in falafel, is what Pythagoras had a problem with.
 He famously advised his students “…Be far from the fava bean consumption…”

 What is Favism?

 Favism is an inherited disorder that causes a deficiency of an enzyme called Glucose-6-phosphate dehydrogenase, or G6PD for short.
 Deficiency of this enzyme causes anemia in its patients.

 The gene for this enzyme is located on the X chromosome of the sex chromosome pair, meaning that a mutation in the G6DP gene in an XY combination leads to a deficiency of the enzyme.
 Females with XX combinations would require both copies of the X chromosomes to have a mutation in the gene.

 The gene is located at position 28 on the long arm of the X chromosome, and is denoted as Xq28.

 There are 2 normal versions of the G6PD gene – GdA+ and GdB.
 There can be hundreds of different disease-causing mutations that can be categorized roughly depending on the origin – GdA- of African origin and GdMed of Mediterranean origin.

 Not all individuals with mutations in this gene will have a deficiency to the same extent.
 Some individuals only have mild hemolytic anaemia, which can be managed and treated, while in other individuals the response to certain drugs and foods can be life-threatening!

 What Is The G6PD And What Does It Do In The Body?